 Why Local?
-Everyone is talking about the benefits of buying local produce and shopping at independent boutiques like The Wagamama, but why?
+Everyone is talking about the benefits of buying local and shopping at independent boutiques like The Wagamama, but why?
 We want our customers to know exactly how exceptional they are, so we did some research.
 Here are the cold facts:

 Charitable – The money you spend locally will get put to good use.
 Non-profit organizations receive 250% more from small business owners than they do from large businesses.
 We here at The Wagamama are frequently donating to local charities and causes.